The Philosophy of Epicurus

 To help them a bit, Epicurus proceeds to distinguish between two different types of pleasure, ‘moving pleasures’ and ‘static pleasures’.
 Moving pleasures involve the satisfying of a desire, for example, eating a meal when hungry.
 Static pleasures on the other hand involve the state of having had a desire satisfied, for example, feeling sated after eating a meal.
 Static pleasures, says Epicurus, are better than moving pleasures because they free us from the pain of need or want.
 Epicurus also distinguishes between physical and mental pleasures and pains, and argues that anxiety about the future, especially fear of the gods and fear of death, are the greatest obstructions to happiness.
-To attain a state of perfect mental tranquillity or ataraxia, a person needs to avoid anxiety, which he can do by learning to trust in the future.
+To attain a state of perfect mental tranquillity or ataraxia , we need to avoid anxiety, which we can do by learning to trust in the future.

 Types of desire

 Pleasure often arises from the satisfaction of desire and pain from its frustration.
 Thus, any desire should either be satisfied to yield pleasure or eliminated to avoid pain, and, overall, it is elimination that should be preferred.
-There are, Epicurus says, three types of desires, (1) natural and necessary desires such as those for food and shelter which are difficult to eliminate but naturally limited and both easy and highly pleasurable to satisfy, (2) natural but non-necessary desires such as those for luxury food and accommodation, and (3) vain desires such as those for fame, power, or wealth which are inculcated by society and which are not naturally limited and neither easy nor highly pleasurable to satisfy.
+There are, says Epicurus, three types of desires, (1) natural and necessary desires such as those for food and shelter which are difficult to eliminate but naturally limited and both easy and highly pleasurable to satisfy, (2) natural but non-necessary desires such as those for luxury food and accommodation, and (3) vain desires such as those for fame, power, or wealth which are inculcated by society and which are not naturally limited and neither easy nor highly pleasurable to satisfy.
 Natural and necessary desires should be satisfied, natural but non-necessary desires can be satisfied but should not be depended upon, and vain desires should be entirely eliminated.
-By applying this recipe for the selective elimination of desires, a person can minimize the pain and anxiety of harbouring unfulfilled desires, and thereby bring himself as close as possible to ataraxia.
+By applying this recipe for the selective elimination of desires, we can minimize the pain and anxiety of harbouring unfulfilled desires, and thereby bring ourselves as close as possible to ataraxia .